Abstract

 Arrangement

-Materials are arranged alphabetically by topic and then chronologically within each topic.
+Materials are arranged alphabetically by topic.

 Biographical / Historical Note

 Cork Proctor moved to Las Vegas in 1940 and began performing throughout Nevada as a musician.
 In 1972, he began doing stand-up comedy in Reno.
 His career as a comedian got him work across Nevada and the United States for 40 years, and he established himself as one of Nevada's foremost stand-ups.
 Before retiring in 2012, he published a memoir titled My Mind is an Open Mouth.
+Proctor passed away at the age of 91 on June 6, 2024.

 Preferred Citation